O-Hahn/node-red-contrib-cos/README.md

 ### COS Object Put

-Saves the given object to the IBM Cloud Object Storage service into the given bucket.
+Saves the given object or the given file to the IBM Cloud Object Storage service into the given bucket.

 ### COS Object Get

 Restores the object from the IBM Cloud Object Storage service as a payload or a local file.

-### COS Object Delete
+### COS Object Del

-Deletes the given object of the given container from the IBM Object Storage Service.
+Deletes the object out of the given bucket from the IBM Cloud Object Storage Service.

+### COS Object Qry

+List the objects of the given bucket from the IBM Cloud Object Storage Service.